akashkriplani/emotunes/README.md

 ## Usage

 To use the application, simply open it in a web browser and allow access to your device's camera.
 The application will use face detection and recognition to analyze your facial features and detect your emotions in real-time.

-For more information on how to use the application, see the [documentation](https://github.com/emotunes)